 Calvert, Clay.
 Journalism.
-Director of the Marion B. Brechner First Amendment Project.
-Research interests include Communications Law, First Amendment Law, Freedom of Expression, Freedom of Speech, Mass Media Law.
-Calvert is the Brechner Eminent Scholar in Mass Communication at the University of Florida, arriving at the University in 2009.
-He has authored or co-authored more than 120 law journal articles on freedom of expression-related topics.
+Calvert is the Brechner Eminent Scholar in Mass Communication and he directs the Marion B. Brechner First Amendment Project.
+His research interests include communications law, First Amendment law, freedom of the press, freedom of speech and media law.
+He has authored or co-authored more than 135 law journal articles.
 Professor Calvert is co-author, along with Don R. Pember, of the marketleading undergraduate media law textbook, Mass Media Law, 19th Ed.
 (McGraw-Hill, 2015), and is author of the book Voyeur Nation: Media, Privacy, and Peering in Modern Culture (Westview Press, 2000/2004).
-He blogs regularly at the Huffington Post on First Amendment issues.
-He received his J.D. with Great Distinction in 1991 from the University of the Pacific's McGeorge School of Law and then earned a Ph.D. in 1996 in Communication from Stanford University, where he also completed his undergraduate work with a B.A. in Communication in 1987.
+His oped columns have appeared in Fortune, Newsweek, New Republic and Time.
+He received his J.D. with Great Distinction and Order of the Coif in 1991 from the University of the Pacific's McGeorge School of Law and then earned a Ph.D. in 1996 in Communication from Stanford University, where he also completed his undergraduate work with a B.A. in Communication in 1987.
 He is a member of the State Bar of California and the Bar of the Supreme Court of the United States.

 Chance, Sandra F. Journalism.
 Executive Director, Brechner Center for Freedom of Information at www.brechner.org.
 Research interests include First Amendment and media law issues.
 She has written extensively on freedom of information issues, the media and the judiciary, and the role and responsibilities of the press.
 She is an Associate Professor in the Journalism Department and teaches media law at both the undergraduate and graduate level.
 Chance is developing an expertise in international FOI issues, and has traveled to Brazil, Jamaica, Peru and Chile to work with journalists and government officials in these emerging democracies and promote the principals of freedom of information This past summer, she taught a special course, "Media and the Courts," for judges from around the country at the National Judicial College, in the University of Nevada's Judicial Studies Program.
 Chance graduated with honors from the University of Florida's College of Law in 1990 and was named to the Order of the Coif.
 She practiced media law with the law firm of Holland & Knight in Tampa, Florida.
 There she handled litigation concerning access to public records and judicial proceedings, reporter subpoenas and Florida's Government in the Sunshine Law.
 Chance also served as an Assistant General Counsel at the University of Florida.
-Chance has published in numerous academic and professional journals and newspapers, including Journalism & Mass Communication Educator, Communication Law and Policy, Journal of Broadcasting & Electronic Media, Arkansas Law Review, Journal of Law and Public Policy, Quill and Editor & Publisher.
+Chance has published in numerous academic and professional journals and newspapers, including

+Journalism & Mass Communication Educator, Communication Law and Policy, Journal of Broadcasting & Electronic Media, Arkansas Law Review, Journal of Law and Public Policy, Quill and Editor & Publisher.
 She has authored several chapters in Communications and the Law, a widely used textbook, and the Reporters' Handbook.
 She's also contributor to the Oxford Companion to American Law.
 She is on the editorial board of the Communication Law and Policy journal and the advisory board of UF's College of Law's Journal of Law and Public Policy.